Demetris Christofias: Personal life

 Christofias met Elsie Chiratou while studying in Moscow, and they returned to Cyprus together before marrying in 1972.
 They had a son named Christos and two daughters named Marianna and Christina.

 Christofias described himself as an atheist, which was unprecedented by a Cypriot political leader due to the island's overwhelmingly Greek Orthodox outlook.
-In addition to his native Greek, he was fluent in English and Russian.
+In addition to his native Greek, he was fluent in Russian.He had limited English proficiency.

 Death

 After experiencing acute respiratory problems, Christofias was hospitalised at Nicosia General Hospital on 20 May 2019.
 He died on 21 June, aged 72.
 A period of national mourning was later announced, and a state funeral was held.